malkonx/NSP/Azure Templates/McAfee Controller/README.md

 <p><strong>Resource Group</strong></p>
 </td>
 <td width="420">
-<p>Select the Resource Group where the Controller should be deployed.</p>
+<p>Select the Resource Group where the Controller should be deployed.
+Do not select the option to create a new Resource Group.</p>
 </td>
 </tr>
 <tr>